meteor/meteor/packages/ddp/README.md

 You can use it directly by calling [`DDP.connect`](http://docs.meteor.com/#ddp_connect) to connect to any DDP server.

-See the project page on DDP for more details.
+See the project page on DDP and the [DDP specification](DDP.md) for more details.
 XXX link